Bus pass - older people

 Birth certificate (unless your name has changed)

-Letter of pension entitlement
+Letter of state pension.

-Current council tax bill/letter/payment book
+Current council tax bill, or letter, or payment book

-Current council housing association rent book/statement/letter
+Current council, housing association rent book / statement / letter

 Residential utility bill (excluding mobile phone bills)

-HM revenue and customs letter
+HM revenues and customs letter

 Department for works and pensions letter

 A recent (within the last 12 month) passport sized photograph.
 Please write your name on the back on the photograph.
 Please do not staple or paperclip to the form.

 You cannot use a photograph that was part of an old photo identity card.

 Colour and size 45mm x 35mm